 *This article may contain affiliate links.
 We receive a small percentage of sales made through them at no extra cost to the reader.
 For more information see our privacy page.

 When you first lay eyes on Kieliekrankie Wilderness Camp, just one thing comes to mind.
 Wow, I wonder what the views are like from up there.
 Perched on top of a tall sand dune, this Kalahari camp has 360 degree views of the Kgalagadi Transfontier Park in South Africa.
-Miles and miles of endless red sand dunes in every direction, and only four neighbors to share the view with.
+Miles and miles of endless red sand dunes in every direction, and only three neighbors to share the view with.
 This is what the Kgalagadi wilderness camps are about.

 If you’ve never stayed at one of the “Wilderness Camps” in the Kgalagadi Transfrontier Park, the first thing you should know is that you don’t actually camp.
 In fact, you stay inside beautifully-designed self-catering units, and Kieliekrankie is one of the most beautiful of them all.

 Kieliekrankie Wilderness Camp is located on one of the few dune-crossing roads in the park, a road that connects the Auob River road and the Nossob River road.
 The dune roads are not known for spectacular wildlife sightings because animals in the dunes are widely dispersed.
 But if you start to feel a little claustrophobic in the river beds and want to get out into the heart of the real Kalahari dune habitat, then you are in the right place!
 We stayed here for one night and have already booked another night for our next Kalahari safari.
 We will be using our time at Kieliekrankie to rest from our days of hot driving and to enjoy the incredible views.

 One of the cool things about this Kalahari camp is the entrance to the cabin.
 You have to go through a half-buried tunnel through the dune to access your unit.